grafana/pyroscope/docs/sources/operators-guide/get-started/_index.md

 1. Sign in using the default username `admin` and password `admin`.

-1. Configure a new Phlare data source to query the local Grafana Phlare server using the following settings:
+1. Use the following settings to configure a Phlare data source to query the local Grafana Phlare server:

    | Field | Value                                                                |
    | ----- | -------------------------------------------------------------------- |